mpinckard55/recipes/_recipes/roasted-brussels-sprouts.md

 - salt, pepper, etc to taste

 directions:
-- Wash and thinly slice the brussels sprouts (or buy them pre-sliced at HEB or Central Market)
+- Wash and thinly slice the brussels sprouts.
-- Toss the brussels (+ optional veggies), olive oil, and salt + pepper on a baking sheet
+- Toss the brussels (+ optional veggies), olive oil, and salt + pepper on a baking sheet.
-- Roast under the broiler for 10-15 mins, keeping a close eye
+- Roast under the broiler for 10-15 mins, keeping a close eye.
-- Remove from the oven when the edges just start to blacken
+- Remove from the oven when the edges just start to blacken.
-- Toss with optional ingredients (depending on how healthy you're feeling)
+- Toss with optional ingredients (depending on how healthy you're feeling).

 ---